Intipy/intents-based/README.md

-# intents-based-discordbot
+# intents based chatbot
-## It is a discord chatbot based on intention.
+## It is a chatbot based on intention.
 Classify the intent of the sentence and answer accordingly.